MotionSpell/DVB-MABR-Tool/README.md

 ## Note

+Troubleshoot:
 - Ensure that the GPAC library is properly installed and on your system.
 - Additional parameters and configurations can be added to the `config.ini` file as needed.
 - The GPAC Python bindings use ctypes for interfacing with libgpac filter session, while providing an object-oriented wrapper hiding all ctypes internals and GPAC C design.

 You must:
-- use the bindings which come along with your GPAC installation, otherwise ABI/API might mismatch, resulting in crashes.
+- Use the bindings which come along with your GPAC installation, otherwise ABI/API might mismatch, resulting in crashes.
-- use a regular GPAC build, not a static library version (so python bindings are not compatible with mp4box-only build).
+- Use a regular GPAC build, not a static library version (so python bindings are not compatible with static or mp4box-only build).
-- make sure the libgpac shared library is known to your dynamic library loader.
+- Make sure the libgpac shared library is known to your dynamic library loader.

 The binding is called libgpac.py, and is by default available in GPAC share folder, for example /usr/share/gpac/python.
 It is hosted in GPAC source tree under share/python.